 Figure 10.
 Evolution of hydrodynamic and morphological characteristics along the transect A-B taken from scenario k.
-Y-axis represent the time, whereas the X-axis represent the distance between A and B (left to right), shown on the small reference plot.
-Variables shown are: local water level relative to NAP (a.), Wave height (b.), cumulative bed level change (c.), bed level change (d.), Bed level (e.), cross-shore convergence of u (f.) and zonal components (u) of the flow (g.)
+The y axes represent the time, whereas the x axes represent the distance between A and B (left to right), shown on the small reference plot.
+Variables shown are (a) local water level relative to NAP, (b) wave height, (c) cumulative bed level change, (d) bed level change, (e) bed level, (f) cross-shore convergence of u, and (g) zonal components (u) of the flow.